SoftHu/tos_avg/En/heart_4_2_6.md

 exquisite things.\nHaha, thinking about it, she might find my gift a bit odd.]
 1756246001855146 -->|It's the thought that matters the most.|1756246189003440[<b>Speaker 👉 Torleone:</b>
-\nThank you, &lbrace;playername&rbrace;.
+\nThank you, &lbrace;c.playername&rbrace;.
 That reassures me.]
 1756246001855146 -->|&lbrace;noc.4205.miss&rbrace;更喜欢奢华的东西|1756246210047665[<b>Speaker 👉 Torleone:</b>
 \nSigh...
 I hope this little scarf helps.
 If she doesn't like it, there's nothing I can do.]
 1756246189003440 -->1756246281436850[<b>Speaker 👉 Torleone:</b>
-\nAfter all, I'm just a simple man, so I came to ask you, &lbrace;playername&rbrace;, for advice.\nThanks for coming today.
+\nAfter all, I'm just a simple man, so I came to ask you, &lbrace;c.playername&rbrace;, for advice.\nThanks for coming today.
 I'm much more at ease with your advice.]
 1756246281436850 -->1756246306937523[<b>Speaker 👉 Fox:</b>
 \nLooking forward to your good news, &lbrace;npc.4206&rbrace;.]
 1756246306937523 -->1756246341282484[<b>Speaker 👉 Torleone:</b>